+TABLE 5

-TABLE 5 Compile-Time Performance Options
+Compile-Time Performance Options

-Option Action -instlib Inhibits the generation of template instances that are already present in the designated library. -m32 -m64 Specifies the data type model for the compiled binary object. -xinstrument Compiles and instruments your program for analysis by the Thread Analyzer. -xjobs Sets the number of processes the compiler can create to complete its work.
+Option Action -fsemantic-interposition Control optimizations that impact interposing on global library functions. -fno-semantic-interposition -instlib Inhibits the generation of template instances that are already present in the designated library. -m32 -m64 Specifies the data type model for the compiled binary object.

-Option Action -xpch Might reduce compile time for applications whose source files share a common set of include files. -xpchstop Specifies the last include file to be considered in creating a precompiled header file with -xpch. -xprofile_ircache (SPARC) Reuses compilation data saved during -xprofile=collect. -xprofile_pathmap (SPARC) Support for multiple programs or shared libraries in a single profile directory.
+Option Action -xinstrument Compiles and instruments your program for analysis by the Thread Analyzer. -xjobs Sets the number of processes the compiler can create to complete its work. -xpch Might reduce compile time for applications whose source files share a common set of include files. -xpchstop Specifies the last include file to be considered in creating a precompiled header file with -xpch. -xprofile_ircache (SPARC) Reuses compilation data saved during -xprofile=collect. -xprofile_pathmap (SPARC) Support for multiple programs or shared libraries in a single profile directory.